rashmi5317/git-chaos-lab/README.md

-# 👩‍🔧 Git Like a Pro: Real-World Conflict & Chaos Lab
+git# 👩‍🔧 Git Like a Pro: Real-World Conflict & Chaos Lab

 Welcome to the **Git Chaos Lab** — a hands-on workshop built around real-world Git disasters.
 Whether you're just starting or have yelled at `git reset --hard` one too many times, this repo will guide you from survival to mastery.